To my readers......

 Tom of Finland - Two Fishes (1956)

-1956 was not a good time for provocative gay pictures.
+1956 was not a good time for provocative, gay pictures.

 MacLane - Surfer Hooked

-This picture by Bill MacLane must date from around the same time as Tom's.
-It dodges round the eroticism of the ripped swimming trunks by introducing a melodramatic menace.
-There's an interesting thought process going on, here relating sexuality to danger. and threat.
+The picture amplifies the eroticism of the ripped (or absent!) swimming trunks, by introducing a melodramatic menace in the back-ground.
+There's an interesting thought process going on here, relating sexuality to danger and threat.
 It's similar to the moment when Freddie Kruger decides to chop up a pair of teenagers steaming up a car.

 ~

-More Etienne and Tom in Part 2
+More Fishy images by Etienne and Tom in Parts 2 and 3

 1 comment: